Skip to content

 Terminal window

-brew install avrea/tap/avr
+brew install avrea-com/tap/avr

 Terminal window